 Rutland County Council

-This 8.3 acres site is located to the east of Oakham.
+This 8.3 acre site is located to the east of Oakham.

 A development of 62 dwellings on this 8.3 acre site located to the south west of the market town of Oakham, in Rutland.

-The site was identified as a proposed allocation for approximately 61 dwellings in the emerging Rutland Local Plan.
+Rosconn promoted the site through the local plan process and secured a proposed allocation for approximately 61 dwellings in the emerging Rutland Local Plan.
 A promotion agreement with the landowner was completed in May 2019 and an Outline Planning Application was submitted to Rutland County Council (RCC) in December 2020, shortly after the final consultation on the emerging local plan.

 Submission of the Outline Planning Application followed extensive technical work to de-risk the site thereby demonstrating the scheme’s impacts were acceptable and adding value through reducing uncertainty for the eventual purchaser.
 The robustness of the scheme meant that it was subject to only quite minor amendments following feedback from technical consultees and was recommended for approval by planning officers.